Bangui - The Capital of Central African Republic

 Frequently Asked Questions

-What are the main attractions in Bangui?
+What is the current political situation in Bangui?